ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 ### Why does KleidiAI need to 'pack' before matrix multiplication?
-The goal of KleidiAI's packing micro-kernels is to prepare the incoming matricies for efficient matrix multiplication.
-For each matrix multiplication routine is a corrosponding packing routine, which may or may not require dynamic quantization depending on the incoming number formats.
+The goal of KleidiAI's packing micro-kernels is to prepare the incoming matrices for efficient matrix multiplication.
+For each matrix multiplication routine is a corresponding packing routine, which may or may not require dynamic quantization depending on the incoming number formats.

 For example, the *SMMLA* instruction operates on 8-bit numbers.
 The role of packing after quantization is to organize two 4-bit integers into a single 8-bit memory space, and the *SMMLA* instructions are hand-written to efficiently operate on the two packed integers at once.

 The power of KleidiAI comes from its deep understanding of AI workload requirements, quantization techniques, data packing strategies, and advanced Arm instructions combining to squeeze the most performance out of AI models on Arm CPUs.

-The next section dives into the technical specifics of how KleidiAI delivers these performance uplifts by steping through a C++ example.
+The next section dives into the technical specifics of how KleidiAI delivers these performance uplifts by stepping through a C++ example.